Boost Mobile vs Amaysim

 If you’re looking for an alternative to the big four telcos in Australia, you’ve probably considered two of the most popular MVNO choices: Boost Mobile and Amaysim.
-But what is the difference between these two solid options?
+But what is the difference between these two solid service provider options?

 Network vs network

 Next G network.
 This is known as a 3.5G network with max download speeds up to 42Mbps.
 It is not as fast as a 4G network, but most phone owners will find it is more than faster enough.

 One of the key selling points for both Boost and Amaysim is that both offer an ‘Unlimited’ plan, offer unlimited calls and SMS plus a hunk of data each month.
-While Amaysim may have slower download speeds, it certainly offers more bang for your buck each month with twice as much data available.
+While Amaysim is a little more expensive, it offers much more bang for your buck each month with twice as much data available.

 $19.90 per month.
 Both options offer low-cost calling and messages (12c call/text with PAYG and 9c call/text on Flexi) and the flexible to switch to a different carrier at the end of the month.

 Boost works a bit differently.
 Rather than offering cheaper plans, it offers shorter connection periods for lower cost.
 For example,